luisabender/bioinformatics-bachelor-s-thesis/README.md

 5. **Alignment** to an Arabidopsis thaliana genome (TAIR10) with **STAR**

-Download STAR package via bioconda.
+Downloaded STAR package via conda.
 Downloaded whole Arabidopsis thaliana genome in ENSEMBL: TAIR10.dna.toplevel.fa.qz <br>
-Downloaded Arabidopsis GTF annotation file (TAIR11) <br>
+Downloaded Arabidopsis GTF annotation file (TAIR11). <br>
 Perform STAR genome indexing and single-end alignment in SLURM. <br>
 Use HTSeq-count or featureCount to count the reads per gene for each sample.